MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 For a complete list of SmartScreen policies, see [Microsoft Defender SmartScreen settings](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#smartscreen-settings)

-### Microsoft Defender SmartScreen set up using Microsoft Intune or MDM
+### Microsoft Defender SmartScreen set up using MDM

 For more information, see: